Iskander Mirza: Dismissal and end of presidency

-Post-presidency and death
+Exile and death

-Exiled in 1959, Mirza lived the remainder of his life in exile in London, England, where he financially struggled running a small Pakistan cuisine hotel until his death.
-It was reported widely by Pakistani media that despite hailing from a wealthy Nawab and aristocrat family, Mirza lived in poverty in England and his regular income was based on the retired pension of £3,000 as a former military officer and president.
-Foreign dignitaries such as Ardeshir Zahedi, Shah of Iran, Lord Inchcape, Lord Hume, and Pakistani billionaires in London had made his life in exile tolerable.
+Exiled in 1959, Mirza lived the remainder of his life in exile in London, England, where he financially struggled running a small Pakistani cuisine hotel until his death.
+It was reported widely by Pakistani media that despite hailing from a wealthy Nawab and aristocratic family, Mirza lived in poverty in England and his regular income was based on his retirement pension of £3,000 as a former military officer and president.
+Foreign dignitaries such as Ardeshir Zahedi, Shah of Iran, Lord Inchcape, Lord Hume, and Pakistani billionaires in London made his life in exile tolerable.

 At the London hospital where he died, he once said to his wife, Nahid: "We cannot afford medical treatment, so just let me die."

-He died of a heart attack on 13 November 1969, his 70th birthday, and President Yahya Khan denied him a burial in East Pakistan.
-The Shah Mohammad Reza Pahlavi sent his personal plane to London to bring President Mirza's body to Tehran, where he was given a state funeral.
+He died of a heart attack on 13 November 1969, his 70th birthday.
+Yahya Khan, the president of Pakistan, denied him a burial in East Pakistan.
+Mohammad Reza Pahlavi, the Shah of Iran, sent his personal plane to London to bring President Mirza's body to Tehran, where he was given a state funeral.
 Hundreds of Iranians, including Prime Minister Abbas Hoveyda, and Pakistani expatriates in Iran bade farewell and offered their prayers.

 The funeral ceremony was marred by the absence of Iskander Mirza's relatives living in Pakistan.
 The military government barred them from leaving Pakistan in time despite the best efforts of Ardeshir Zahedi, Iran's foreign minister, and President Iskander Mirza's friends in Pakistan and Iran.
 There are unfounded rumors that after the Islamic Revolution in Iran (1979), his grave was desecrated.

 Family

 Mirza was married twice: his first marriage took place on 24 November 1922, when he married an Iranian woman, Rifaat Begum (1907–23 March 1967).
 The couple had two sons and four daughters.

 Humayun Mirza is the only surviving son of Iskander Mirza.
 He was born in Poona, India, and was educated at Doon School.
 He also studied in the U.K., before moving to the U.S., where he earned his MBA from Harvard.
 He married Josephine Hildreth, the daughter of Horace Hildreth, the U.S. ambassador to Pakistan.
 He retired from the World Bank in 1988.
 He lives in Bethesda, Maryland.
 He is the author of a book "From Plassey to Pakistan: The Family History of Iskander Mirza."
 Humayun's younger brother, Enver Mirza, had died in a plane crash in 1953.

-In October 1954, while in West Pakistan, Mirza's second marriage took place in Karachi after he fell in love with an Iranian aristocrat, Naheed Amirteymour (1919-2019), daughter of Amirteymour Kalali.
+In October 1954, while in West Pakistan, Mirza's second marriage took place in Karachi after he fell in love with an Iranian aristocrat, Naheed Amirteymour (1919–2019), daughter of Amirteymour Kalali.
 She was a close friend of Begum Nusrat Bhutto.
 It was this friendship that brought Zulfikar Ali Bhutto into the political arena of Pakistan.